Eriana Blanco Flaunts Bare Booty In Blue Thong Bikini

 “10.
 You are extremely graceful and sexy!” exclaimed another admirer.

 The stunner showed off her physique in another bikini photo series from May 8, that time opting for a purple snakeskin-print ensemble.
 Her bikini top was strapless with a cutout in the center, and its tiny fit left her cleavage on show.
-Her matching bottoms had a high waistline and a high leg cut.
+Her matching bottoms had a high waistline and leg cut.
 She posed on the floor in front of large windows with a sweeping view of the city.
 The tag noted that her look was from Fashion Nova.